PatrickPDPS/DPSRevitPrimer/02_DPS Revit Template/2-2_viewtypes.md

 ##In addition to the section views that exist, there are a few rules of thumb.

 >Window Type sections are meant to be used for live window and frame elevations.
 They are only visible in working views and look like this.
 (These views should also be pinned) <img align = "right" src="images/2-2/3-wntypes.png">
-The reason this view type is useful is because it already has a view template assigned to make your window elevations look great.
+The reason this view type is useful is because it already has a view template assigned to make your window elevations look great. *Especially if you utilize the DPS model group method, covered at a later module.